hhas/appleeventbridge/AppleEventBridge/doc-source/7 object-specifiers.md

 Test expressions consist of the following:

 * A test specifier relative to each element being tested.
-This specifier must be constructed using the glue's 'XX.its' root, e.g. `TET.its`.
+This specifier must be constructed using the glue's 'XXits' root, e.g. `TEDits`.
 Its-based references support all valid reference forms, allowing you to construct references to its properties and elements.
 For example:

-        TET.its
+        TEDits
-        TET.its.size
+        TEDits.size
-        TET.its.words.first
+        TEDits.words.first

 * One or more conditional tests, implemented as operators/methods on the specifier being tested.
 Each operator takes a test specifier as its first operand and any value as its second.
 Each method takes any value as its sole argument.